Steam SMS Leak Hoax Debunked: What You Need to Know

 Why the Hoax Looked Plausible

-- SMS in Transit Is Unencrypted: Any old text you’ve received on your phone can be intercepted via rogue carriers or databases—nothing to do with Valve’s own servers.
+• SMS in Transit Is Unencrypted: Old text messages can be intercepted through rogue carriers or databases.
+This has nothing to do with Valve’s servers.

-- 15?Minute Code Window: Even if someone had your old 2FA code, it expired long ago and wasn’t tied to your Steam password or payment data.
+• 15 minute code window.
+Even if someone obtained an old 2FA code, it expired long ago and was never tied to passwords or payment data.

 What You Should Actually Do